MohitAswani/NFTMarketPlace/NOTES.md

 * The sender address is usually the 1st account of the 20 dummy accounts.

+* Marketplace contract needs to keep track of each of the NFTs that are being sold.

+* For that we use a Item struct and a items mapping which maps the itemId to the item struct.

+* When we call makeItem function we transfer the nft from the sender address to the marketplace contract.
+And create a new mapping entry and emit an event.
 ## Testing our smart contracts :

 * Each time we include a new functionality into our project we need to test it.
 We can do it using the hardhat console but thats extremely time consuming.
 So we use automated tests.